Navashakthi/Containerize-Monolithic-APP-Docker-AWS-ECR/README.md

 Step by step process of deploying a Monolithic Application ( Python Flask APP ) to a Docker container.
 ### > Monolithic Architecture :

 The term Monolith means composed all in one piece.
-The Monolithic application describes a single-tiered software application in which different components combined into a single program from a single platform
+The Monolithic application describes a single-tiered software application in which different components of the software are combined into a single program from a single platform.

 It is an architecture where the software components are inter-dependent and tightly coupled.